Gimme shelter: the real cost of renting vs. homeownership

 But I have never seen a discussion of the relationship between the relative cost of homeownership vs. renting, particularly as a function of the household budget.

 That is a curious void.
 For the choice (or ability) to live in the residence one desires isn’t a matter of its cost by itself, but also the relative cost of the type of residence.
-What is the cost of a house compared with the cost of an apartment?
+What is the cost of a house compared with the cost of an apartment (such as luxury apartments)?
 How expensive are each of them compared with a household’s income?
 If both are too expensive, maybe the choice is made to live with mom and dad as an extended family.

 The purpose of this post is to fill that void.
 Herein I compare the cost of home ownership — in terms of the down payment, but also in terms of the monthly mortgage payment — with the cost of renting, and further, compare each to the median household income (since by definition, the people renting the apartment or living in the house are a household!).